You may need to pay a healthcare surcharge, called the ‘immigration health surcharge’ (IHS), as part of your immigration application.

 Your visa or immigration application won’t be granted if you don’t pay the healthcare surcharge or your application will be delayed if you don’t pay the right amount.

-When you have to pay
+When do you have to pay the Immigration Health Surcharge?

 You must pay the healthcare surcharge for you and any dependants before you submit or send your visa or immigration application (or book an appointment at a premium service centre).